Carmelo Anthony Trade Rumors: Could New York Knicks Really Deal Him To Cleveland Cavaliers For Kevin Love?

 Kevin Love has three more seasons on his contract with the Cleveland Cavaliers, including a player option for the 2019-20 NBA season.
 He will earn salaries of about $22.7 million, $24.2 million, and $25.6 million over the next three years if he decides to opt into the final year of the deal.
 So far this season, Love is averaging 20.5 points, 10.9 rebounds, and 1.8 assists per game.
 He is shooting 42.9 percent from the field, 37.4 percent from three-point range, and 88.0 percent from the free throw line.

 A lot of NBA analysts have weighed in on the value that Love has provided to the Cavs, including his contributions that helped the team win an NBA title.
-He is still one of the best power forwards in the game and it would be expensive for any team to pry him out of Cleveland.
+He is still one of the best power forwards in the game, and it would be expensive for any team to pry him out of Cleveland.
 Anthony is also still a star in the league, serving as one of the main reasons that fans still buy tickets to watch the Knicks at Madison Square Garden.
 While more Carmelo Anthony trade rumors could surface before the deadline, it doesn’t appear likely that he will play for Cleveland this year.

 [Featured Image by Maddie Meyer/Getty Images]